sammylupt/scottluptowski.com/posts/_posts/2013-12-27-javascript-happy-number-revealing-module.markdown

 You can take a look at my code [here](https://gist.github.com/scottluptowski/8139578 "here") and run it from your command line with Node.

-Some elements of the constructor pattern make sense: namely that each time the HNF function is run, we create an object.
-But the constructor/prototype pattern suffers from a bigger flaw: there is no need for helper/implementation functions to be publicly available, especially attached to a prototype.
+Some elements of the constructor pattern make sense: namely that each time the HNF function is run, we have a resulting object.
+But the constructor / prototype pattern suffers from a bigger flaw: there is no need for helper / implementation functions to be publicly available, as they would be if they were attached to the HNF's prototype.

 I believe the Revealing Module pattern was the perfect solution for this problem.
-It provides structure for the helper functions while only exposing publicly the one method necessary and needed to determine if a number is happy.
+It provides structure for the helper functions while only exposing publicly the one method necessary to determine if a number is happy.

 I'm very interested in hearing how I could improve this module more.
 Feel free to let me know on [Twitter](http://www.twitter.com/scottluptowski "My twitter profile").